-The first cure
+The first successful treatment

-French surgeon Jean Louis Petit and later Scottish surgeon Benjamin Bell were the first to surgically remove lymph nodes, breast tissue and chest muscle as a treatment for the disease.
+French surgeon Jean Louis Petit and later Scottish surgeon Benjamin Bell were the first to surgically remove lymph nodes, breast tissue, and chest muscle as a treatment for the disease.
 This method was the first successful treatment of breast cancer.